GTAmodding/gta3script-specs/SPECIFICATION.md

 Creates a script and sets its program counter to the specified label location.

-The first few local variables at the scope of the target label are set to the values of the optional input arguments.
-That is, the first declared local variable is set to the first optional argument.
-The second variable to the second optional argument, and so on.
+The first few local variables at the scope of the target label are assigned the values of the optional input arguments.
+That is, the first declared local variable is set to the first optional argument, the second variable to the second optional argument, and so on.

 **Constraints**